mendix/docs/content/en/docs/appstore/connectors/aws/aws-lambda-connector.md

 ---
 title: "AWS Lambda"
 url: /appstore/connectors/aws/aws-lambda-connector/
 description: "Describes the configuration and usage of the AWS Lambda connector, which is available in the Mendix Marketplace.
-AWS Lambda provides an event-driven service that can execute code for applications and services in a serverless way.
-You can combine it with other AWS services, such as Amazon S3, Amazon DynamoDB, or Amazon SNS."
+AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers."
 tags: ["marketplace", "marketplace component", "aws", "lambda", "connector"]
 aliases:
     - /appstore/connectors/aws-lambda-connector/